 There will be no permanent storm water controls.
+Native grasses will be planted to restore the area as pasture land.

 2.4 APPLICABLE STATE AND LOCAL PLANS

 The Edwards Aquifer Contribution Zone Plan is not applicable to construction sites less than 5 acres.